cloudrac3r/out-of-your-element/readme.md

 ## Dependency justification

-(deduped transitive dependency count) dependency name: explanation
+Total transitive production dependencies: 147

+### <font size="+2">🦕</font>

+* (31) better-sqlite3: SQLite3 is the best database, and this is the best library for it.
+* (27) @cloudrac3r/pug: Language for dynamic web pages.
+This is my fork.
+(I released code that hadn't made it to npm, and removed the heavy pug-filters feature.)
+* (16) stream-mime-type@1: This seems like the best option.
+Version 1 is used because version 2 is ESM-only.
+* (14) h3: Web server.
+OOYE needs this for the appservice listener, authmedia proxy, and more.
+14 transitive dependencies is on the low end for a web server.
+* (11) sharp: Image resizing and compositing.
+OOYE needs this for the emoji sprite sheets.

+### <font size="-1">🪱</font>

-* (0) @chriscdn/promise-semaphore: It does what I want!
-I like it!
+* (0) @chriscdn/promise-semaphore: It does what I want.
-* (1) @cloudrac3r/discord-markdown: This is my fork!
+* (1) @cloudrac3r/discord-markdown: This is my fork.
-* (0) @cloudrac3r/giframe: This is my fork!
+* (0) @cloudrac3r/giframe: This is my fork.
-* (1) @cloudrac3r/html-template-tag: This is my fork!
+* (1) @cloudrac3r/html-template-tag: This is my fork.
 * (0) @cloudrac3r/in-your-element: This is my Matrix Appservice API library.
 It depends on h3 and zod, which are already pulled in by OOYE.
-* (0) @cloudrac3r/mixin-deep: This is my fork!
+* (0) @cloudrac3r/mixin-deep: This is my fork.
 (It fixes a bug in regular mixin-deep.)
 * (0) @cloudrac3r/pngjs: Lottie stickers are converted to bitmaps with the vendored Rlottie WASM build, then the bitmaps are converted to PNG with pngjs.
 * (0) @cloudrac3r/turndown: This HTML-to-Markdown converter looked the most suitable.
 I forked it to change the escaping logic to match the way Discord works.
+* (3) @stackoverflow/stacks: Stack Overflow design language and icons.
 * (0) ansi-colors: Helps with interactive prompting for the initial setup, and it's already pulled in by enquirer.
-* (42) better-sqlite3: SQLite3 is the best database, and this is the best library for it.
-Really!
-I love it.
 * (1) chunk-text: It does what I want.
 * (0) cloudstorm: Discord gateway library with bring-your-own-caching that I trust.
 * (0) domino: DOM implementation that's already pulled in by turndown.
 * (1) enquirer: Interactive prompting for the initial setup rather than forcing users to edit YAML non-interactively.
 * (0) entities: Looks fine.
 No dependencies.
 * (0) get-stream: Only needed if content_length_workaround is true.
-* (14) h3: HTTP server.
-OOYE needs this for the appservice listener, authmedia proxy, and more.
-14 transitive dependencies is on the low end for an HTTP server.
 * (1) heatsync: Module hot-reloader that I trust.
 * (1) js-yaml: Will be removed in the future after registration.yaml is converted to JSON.
 * (0) minimist: It's already pulled in by better-sqlite3->prebuild-install.
 * (3) node-fetch@2: I like it and it does what I want.
 Version 2 is used because version 3 is ESM-only.
 * (0) prettier-bytes: It does what I want and has no dependencies.
-* (51) sharp: Image compositing and processing.
-Jimp has fewer dependencies, but sharp is faster.
-* (8) snowtransfer: Discord API library with bring-your-own-caching that I trust.
+* (2) snowtransfer: Discord API library with bring-your-own-caching that I trust.
-* (10) stream-mime-type@1: This seems like the best option.
-Version 1 is used because version 2 is ESM-only.
 * (0) try-to-catch: Not strictly necessary, but it's already pulled in by supertape, so I may as well.
 * (0) xxhash-wasm: Used where cryptographically secure hashing is not required.
 * (0) zod: Input validation for the web server.
 It's popular and easy to use.

-Total transitive production dependencies: 116